The Golden Globes Is Putting The Future Of Hollywood On Its Only 2 Winners Of Color

 “This woman is drawing a blueprint for us all,” Yang continued on Instagram about Awkwafina, who took home gold for her performance in tragicom The Farewell (she won the Globe under her O.G. stage name).

 Yang is right to be proud of his friend.
-She has accomplished a feat that took 77 years of Golden Globe honors to actually come to fruition.
-But when you think about the “blueprint,” as Yang says, Awkwafina took to finally get major recognition, you realize something a little more insidious is afoot in Hollywood.
-It’s a sinking feeling that only grows stronger when you look at the career of Ramy Youssef, the star of Hulu comedy Ramy and the only other person of color to win an acting trophy at the 2020 Globes.
+She has accomplished a feat that took 77 years of Golden Globe honours to actually come to fruition.
+But when you think about the “blueprint,” as Yang says, Awkwafina took to finally get major recognition, you realise something a little more insidious is afoot in Hollywood.
+It’s a sinking feeling that only grows stronger when you look at the career of Ramy Youssef, the star of Hulu comedy Ramy and the only other person of colour to win an acting trophy at the 2020 Globes.

 Advertisement

-Now, looking at the results of their hard work, it’s clear the barrier to Hollywood greatness is simply too steep for performers of color.
+Now, looking at the results of their hard work, it’s clear the barrier to Hollywood greatness is simply too steep for performers of colour.

 Awkwafina crafted her YouTube-famous rap alter-ego in the early 2010s as a way to “express angst,” as she told InStyle.
 Those early-decade viral music video hits — see: “My Vag” — then put Awkwafina on the radar of Hollywood decision makers, which led to her casting in movie roles like her feature-film debut in Neighbors 2: Sorority Rising.
 Success in that comedy pushed Awkwafina to a scene-stealing part in rom-com blockbuster Crazy Rich Asians and the starring role in The Farewell, a movie written, directed, and produced by Lulu Wang.
 To play bilingual Billie, Awkwafina, who did not grow up in a Chinese-speaking household, had to buckle down and brush up on her Mandarian.
 The actress was “nervous” to do the language justice.
 Later this month, Awkwafina’s Comedy Central series, Nora From Queens, will debut.
 It’s a comedy that she writes, produces, and leads.